Costa Rica Fishing Vacations

 Tarpon Fishing in Costa Rica

-Over on the Caribbean Coast, the tarpon and snook fishing is also considered world class.
-The tarpon population in Costa Rica is not migratory and is mainly mature adults, so when tarpon fishing in Costa Rica be prepared to do battle with 80-100 lb fish (or bigger).
+The tarpon fishing along Costa Rica’s Caribbean Coast is considered to be some of the best in the world due not only to the numbers of fish, but the size of them as well.
+The tarpon population in Costa Rica is not migratory like other spots throughout Central America and the Caribbean, so the fish are almost always here.
+The main reason why is because the fish here are mainly mature adults, so when tarpon fishing in Costa Rica be prepared to do battle with fish that average 80-100 lbs.
+Larger fish of 150-200 lbs are hooked every year, but those trophies are much harder to land.
 The best tarpon fishing is done in the murky water of the river mouths along the coast, where drifting sardines in the currents or jigging bucktail jigs is most effective.
-The snook fishing is always exciting as these waters have produced four IGFA world records.
-Costa Rica is blessed to have tarpon fishing lodges and English-speaking tarpon guides that have been putting visitors on fish for over 30 years.
+The tarpon fishing is so consistently productive that this is one of the best places to go fly fishing for tarpon.
+Costa Rica tarpon fishing has been popular with anglers since the 1980s as we have a couple of tarpon lodges that have been around for 40 years.
 All tarpon are catch and release, but snook can be kept for a fresh seafood dinner.

 Freshwater Fishing in Costa Rica